Martason/Martason/README.md

 ### Hello! 👋

-- 🌱 I’m currently studying .NET webdeveloper at EC-skolan in Gothenburg, Sweden
+My name is Anna Märta and I currently studying .NET webdeveloper at EC-skolan in Gothenburg, Sweden

 I have always been curious about programming and in 2020 I started to learn a little on my own through online courses.
 Curiosity quickly developed into a passion.
 In the autumn of 2021, I chose to pause my work in healthcare and wholeheartedly invest in learning programming.